latex3/latex3/l3experimental/README.md

 interfaces are heavily inspired by the `pgf` layer of the widely-used TikZ system.

-`l3image`
+`l3graphics`
 -------------

-This module provides interfaces for the inclusion of image (graphics) files in documents, similar to the `graphics` package.
+This module provides interfaces for the inclusion of graphics files in documents, similar to the `graphics` package.

 `l3str`